steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

     df = pd.DataFrame.from_dict(pre_df)
     return df
 ```
-To clean up the table slightly were going to select only league games and games that have been played.
-I used the captain column as the logic to filter as if there's no captain the game has not been played yet.
+To clean up the table slightly, we're going to select only the domestic league fixtures and fixtures that have already been played.

 ```python